ridhimrastogi/Alfred/README.md

   - **Preconditions**:

     User should have necessary authentication details in place.
-The file should be present on users drive.
+The file should be present on user's drive.
 Other users to be granted/edited permissions should be a part of the same team.

   - **Main Flow**: